Updated on June 5th, 2026 by Bob Ciura

 With over 90% of production weighted to oil and NGLs, Cardinal’s day-to-day operations are heavily oil-driven, with ongoing maintenance, recompletions, and targeted infill drilling forming the backbone of its development activity.

-Production averaged 23,514 boe/d, a 7% year-over-year increase, with crude oil and NGLs making up roughly 91% of the total mix.
+Production averaged 25,948 boe/d, an 18% year-over-year increase, with crude oil and NGLs making up roughly 92% of the total mix.

-Diluted EPS for the quarter was a loss of $0.13, compared to earnings of $0.12 in the prior year period.
-For the full year, the company reported a final EPS of $0.09.
+Earnings for the quarter were $7.8 million.
+Diluted EPS for the quarter was $0.04, compared to earnings of about $0.09 in the prior year period.

 Click here to download our most recent Sure Analysis report on CRLFF (preview of page 1 of 3 shown below):